Cited Text Spans for Citation Text Generation: Introduction

 \section{Introduction}

-Each academic research paper distinguishes its novel contributions from prior work by conducting a literature review; in natural language processing, we do so in a separate ``Related Work'' section.
-The literature review is important to situate the current work in the context of a larger body of research, but writing it can be challenging.
-An automatic related work generation system aims to assist researchers to draft related work sections faster, more accurately, and with broader coverage.
+An automatic citation generation system aims to concisely and accurately describe the relationship between two scientific articles, a citing paper and a cited paper.
 Due to the rigorous nature of academic research, even large language models (LLMs), such as the GPT family \cite{brown2020language,openai2023gpt4}, still have to ground their outputs to the input cited papers to avoid non-factual hallucinations.

-Given a set of papers to cite, prior extractive related work generation approaches \cite{hoang-kan-2010-towards, hu-wan-2014-automatic, chen2019automatic, wang2019toc, deng2021automatic} selected salient sentences from the full text of the cited papers.
-However, existing abstractive approaches \cite{abura2020automatic, xing-etal-2020-automatic, ge-etal-2021-baco, luu-etal-2021-explaining, chen-etal-2021-capturing, li-etal-2022-corwa} generate citation texts conditioned on only the cited paper \textit{abstracts}, since the full text of the paper often exceeds the length limit of state-of-the-art Transformer-based models \cite{li2022automatic}. \citet{li-etal-2022-corwa} show that, when human judges are asked to rate the \emph{Relevance} of human-written gold citations with respect to the citation context and the cited paper abstract, the scores are significantly lower than those of system-generated citations.
-We hypothesize that this discrepancy is caused by the gold citations referring to content from the cited paper body sections, not just the abstract, and these body sections are not shown to either the generation model or the human judges.
+Given a set of papers to cite, prior extractive approaches \cite{hoang-kan-2010-towards, hu-wan-2014-automatic, chen2019automatic, wang2019toc, deng2021automatic} selected salient sentences from the full text of the cited papers.
+However, existing abstractive approaches \cite{abura2020automatic, xing-etal-2020-automatic, ge-etal-2021-baco, luu-etal-2021-explaining, chen-etal-2021-capturing, li-etal-2022-corwa} generate citation texts conditioned on only cited paper \textit{abstracts}, since the full texts of the papers often exceed the length limit of fine-tuned Transformer-based models \cite{li2022automatic}. \citet{li-etal-2022-corwa} show that, when human judges are asked to rate the \emph{relevance} of human-written gold citations with respect to the cited paper abstract (i.e. the generation system input), the scores are significantly lower than those of system-generated citations.
+We hypothesize that this discrepancy is caused by the gold citations referring to content from the cited paper body sections, not just the abstract, and these body sections are not available to either the generation model or the human judges.